NCIP/gdc-docs/docs/Encyclopedia/pages/TCGA_VCF_1.1.md

 ================================================

 **Document Information**
 This document is retained here for reference purposes and should not be considered the current standard.
+Document was adapted from https://wiki.nci.nih.gov/pages/viewpage.action?spaceKey=TCGA&title=TCGA+Variant+Call+Format+%28VCF%29+1.1+Specification

 **Specification for TCGA Variant Call Format (VCF)**